 Now, my grandfather was by no means an alcoholic, but he drank daily.
 As I recall, he drank 2-3 drinks – maybe more.
 And doing this over the course of several decades did serious damage to his body.

 By the time he reached his 70s, Bill already had type 2 diabetes and cirrhosis of the liver.
 I’m convinced that his daily alcohol habit made him age significantly and played a big part in his poor health

 Nonetheless, it wasn’t just alcohol that contributed to the demise of his health.
-In his younger years, my grandfather used to be a fit and active man, and often went on cycling holidays.
+In his younger years, my grandfather was a fit and active man and often went cycling.

 While he didn’t smoke, as he grew older he exercised little and paid scant attention to his diet.
 In short, he failed to follow the Big 5 of Long Life.